Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 If he knows intruders are present, he summons an elemental to defend him—probably a fire elemental, as it can help him burn the library or slip into area 15 to aid the elementals there, as needed.
 As he can, **Exul** resumes his task of burning the library so he can leave without taking damage from the Geas upon him.

 **Exul** is a cunning, unfair combatant.
 He uses invisibility to protect himself.
 He hurls fire and casts wall of fire to accelerate his work.
 If either he or the library has fewer than 25 percent of their hit point maximum, **Exul** may attempt to flee by casting plane shift and traveling alone to the Elemental Plane of Fire.
-He might do this even if his task is incomplete, risking damage from **Vecna**'s Geas. **Exul** is smart but reckless.
+He might do this even if his task is incomplete, risking damage from **Nihilus**'s Geas. **Exul** is smart but reckless.
 He leaves any elementals behind to combat the adventurers.

 **Teleportation Circles.** Two teleportation circles used to serve this chamber and the wizards who kept this collection.
 The northern circle has been damaged by the sinkhole's collapse.
 (It used to lead to a now-ruined wizard's tower overlooking the Sword Coast.)
 The southern circle leads to an abandoned townhouse in Waterdeep; the circle there is beneath the floorboards in the attic.
 (See "Part 3: What's Next?" for additional options.)